Cast your vote go to : https://admin.fedoraproject.org/voting

 is actually server1

-but instead of specifying the name I preferred IP address as DNS can be un-available in my setup.The below line I added in
+but instead of specifying the name I preferred IP address as DNS can be un-available in my setup./etc/rsyslog.conf

 :-